wp-plugins/imagements/readme.txt

 == Upgrade Notice ==

-= 1.2.5 =
-* crucial bug fix, please update asap

-= 1.2.4 =
-* if you had an fatal error with the require function, update to this version, this bug is fixed now

-= 1.2.3 =
+= 1.3.4 =
-* bug fix, see changelog
+* merge of free and premium version, please see changelof for changes
+* WARNING IF YOU ARE UPDATING FROM VERSION 1.2.5 THEN FIRST BACKUP THE UPLOADED IMAGES AND MOVE THEM TO THE WP_CONTENT/IMAGES/ FOLDER.
+THIS FOLDER NEEDS TO BE CREATED FIRST, if you fail to do this you WILL LOSE ALL YOUR IMAGES

 = 1.2.2 =
 * please upgrade to this version to clear out some bugs and security isues